AndreiOchangco/Omacha-Shop_E-Commerce_Website/README.md

 <p align="justify">Welcome to Omacha Shop, a dynamic and inclusive e-commerce platform tailored to meet the needs of individuals across all age groups.
 This project exemplifies a full-stack web application developed using PHP and designed to run seamlessly with XAMPP.
 Omacha Shop offers a rich array of features, including intuitive product browsing, secure checkout processes, and user-friendly account management for customers.
 For administrators, the platform provides robust tools for managing products, orders, users, and content, ensuring efficient and effective business operations.
 Whether you're a casual shopper or a business owner, Omacha Shop is built to deliver a comprehensive and engaging online shopping experience.</p>
 </br>
 </br>
-This README is available in English and Tagalog.
-Please expand the section for your preferred language.
+<p align="justify">This README is available in English and Tagalog.
+Please expand the section for your preferred language.</p>